H’seven

 Cooling mist fogs onto the craft and steam billows from its skin as it is nestled into its docking cradle.
 Silent fans suck at the cloud of superhot vapor bursting from the interface.

 A banging sound intrudes upon Charli’s first conscious moments of a near-blissful peace—one derived from a trajectory best described as stationary.
-The sound awakens an awareness of where she is and why she’s there.
-A good deal of pain awakens along with it.
-And something is pounding on the side of her sled.
+The sound awakens an awareness of where she is and why she’s here.

 She reaches out, allowing the grimace and groan she would have withheld almost any other time, pokes an index finger into a panel over there, and then flips a couple switches here and here.
 Her hatch unseals with a gasp and the banging sound stops.

-She allows only enough gap to hear the sounds of the bay mechanicals at their tasks through the roar of steam pouring off the fuselage in flags.
-She feels the heat forcing itself through the crack.
+She allows only enough gap to hear the sounds of the bay mechanicals at their tasks through the sizzle of steam still wisping off the fuselage in flags.
+She feels heat forcing itself through the crack.

 Mr. Hergenrather is smiling up at her.